 but we're still pretty proud of them.

-Membership note: Due to an arrangement with our speakers, convention disks are only available to AGA Members.
+Membership note: Due to an arrangement with our speakers, convention videos (both disks and streaming) are only available to AGA Members.
 If you are not a member, you must join before purchasing a convention disk.

 2019's attendance-breaking convention in Seattle has Christel

 Kasselman's return to the AGA after 16 years, our featured

 construction reduced to an hour, with constant Q&A

 with Rotala and other plants, Cara Wade on Paludariums, and Cory

 McElroy on his experiences with 'the industry' side of the